Digital Product Sampling vs. Traditional In-Store Sampling

 Brands are taking the leap from traditional to digital product sampling strategies because they are seeing these substantial breakthroughs.

-Digital product sampling gives brands the ability to target specific audiences to ensure the right product always ends up in the right hands.
+A digital product sampling campaign gives brands the ability to target specific audiences to ensure the right product always ends up in the right hands.
 Brands are enabled to track a consumer’s product experience across multiple channels from start to finish, collecting valuable data along the way.

 Digitizing a traditional space has had its difficulties though; there is a large market of freebie hunters who just want to get their hands on any free product they can get.
 As digital product sampling continues to progress, the fight against freebie hunters has improved drastically.
 Many sampling technologies now require consumers to fill out a survey to help brands better understand what drove them to trial the product in the first place, so brands can weed out the obvious freebie hunters.

-Why should I add digital product sampling to my strategy?
+Why should I add digital product sampling to my marketing campaign?

 Digital product sampling allows brands to target various specific markets and consumers while filling in the gaps of traditional sampling strategies.
-Such programs enable brands to keep the conversation going with consumers - brands can not only start but maintain a relationship with existing customers and emerging audiences.
+Digital product sampling as a marketing tactic enables brands to keep the conversation going with consumers - brands can not only start but maintain a relationship with existing customers and emerging audiences.

 This allows brands to take their consumer engagement efforts to the next level, especially as the medium continues to become more sophisticated.
-Brands neglecting to incorporate digital into their current sampling strategies are getting left behind, while more innovative brands are making the customer journey more personalized than ever while fostering lasting brand adoption and advocacy.
+Brands neglecting to bring digital into their current sampling strategies are getting left behind, while more innovative brands are making the customer journey more personalized than ever while sparking lasting brand adoption and advocacy.

 Product sampling can be an extremely effective strategy to increase sales when executed properly, but solely relying on traditional avenues can hinder the potential impact for both the brand and consumer.
 Traditional product sampling allows consumers to physically experience the brand, while digital product sampling gathers valuable consumer data that can be used for re-marketing strategies.
 Perhaps it’s less of a competition, and more of a cohesive approach.